Diabetes: Sample Plate Format

 - Enjoy a cup (8 ounces) of low-fat or fat-free milk.
 If you don't drink milk, you could substitute with 6 ounces of no-sugar-added yogurt, another serving of fruit, or a small dinner roll.

-Sample breakfast plate Back to top
+Sample breakfast plate

 For breakfast, the concept is similar.